Over the past few weeks, I’ve been able to return to re-building my 1989 CFM Shadow ZK-KLH.

 The Skyleader factory sent out a set of lightweight elevators for the GP One microlight.
-Made of carbon-fibre with a foam-cored skin, they are torsionally-stiff and have a very smooth surface.
-The 6 hinge pins were very challenging for me to fit because of the narrow aperture along the hinge line.
-But with some ingenuity with needle-nose pliers and plenty of patience on my part, they went together nicely.
+Made of carbon-fibre with a foam sandwich skin, they are torsionally-stiff and have a very smooth surface.
+The 6 hinge pins were very challenging to fit because of the narrow aperture along the hinge line.
+But with some ‘needle-nose plier’ ingenuity and plenty of patience on my part, they went together nicely.

-The new elevators, and last year’s vertical tail unit upgrade, mean that the GP One can avoid any possible flutter up to 195 knots (360 kmph)!
+The new elevators, and last year’s vertical tail unit upgrade, mean that the GP One can avoid any possible flutter up to 195 knots (360 kmph).
+A lot faster than I’d want to go!

 To help reduce the coolant temperature of the Rotax 912 UL engine on the Skyleader GP One